apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/prefetching.md

 `CachingBlockManager` - Implements reading data into the buffer, prefetching and caching.

 `BufferPool` - Manages a fixed sized pool of buffers.
-It’s used by `CachingBlockManager` to acquire buffers.
+It's used by `CachingBlockManager` to acquire buffers.

 `S3File` - Implements operations to interact with S3 such as opening and closing the input stream to the remote file in S3.